-Many rural households in the Mexican state of Oaxaca have prospered over the past three decades through the sale of brightly painted, whimsical wood carvings they call alebrijes to international tourists and the owners of ethnic arts shops in the United States, Canada, and Europe.
+Many rural households in the state of Oaxaca have prospered over the past three decades through the sale of brightly painted, whimsical wood carvings they call alebrijes to international tourists and the owners of ethnic arts shops in the USA, Canada, and Europe.

 What is called “alebrijes” in Oaxaca is a marriage of native woodcarving traditions and influence from Pedro Linares’ work in Mexico City.

 In the 1980s, British filmmaker, Judith Bronowski, arranged an itinerant demonstration workshop in the USA participating Pedro Linares, Manuel Jiménez, and textile artisan Maria Sabina from Oaxaca.